Assessing Web Search Credibility and Response Groundedness in Chat Assistants: Data Response Collection

 \subsection{Chat Assistant Providers}

 To study how current chat assistants leverage web search and employ the found sources to support their responses, we evaluated three chat providers: \texttt{\textbf{ChatGPT}}, \texttt{\textbf{Perplexity}}, and \texttt{\textbf{Qwen Chat}}.
 We selected available chat assistants with search functionality enabled at the time of our research.
 We chose to interact with the assistants through their web interfaces rather than APIs.
-This design choice reflects the user experience and avoids differences that may occur without using the API, since web interfaces can implement additional safety mechanisms, such as more strict filtering of disinformation.
+This design choice reflects the user experience and avoids differences that may occur when using the API, as web interfaces can implement additional safety mechanisms, such as stricter filtering of disinformation.
 To simulate a real user, we automated interactions using Selenium\footnote{\url{https://www.selenium.dev/}}, mimicking real user clicks and typing.

 For each chat provider, we enforced web search functionality so that responses could rely on retrieved evidence instead of internal knowledge alone.
 During the collection of conversations, we archived the generated responses and corresponding citations.
 Since the providers differ in how they present and associate citations with text, we adapted the extraction procedure to each platform.
 Where direct highlighting was available (\texttt{GPT-4o}, see Figure~\ref{fig:gpt-4o-chat}), we gather information about which parts of the text correspond to which sources.
 For \texttt{GPT-5}, \texttt{Perplexity} and \texttt{Qwen Chat}, we inferred associations from the HTML structure, where citations typically appear at the end of sentences or paragraphs.
 In all cases, response segments without explicit citations were paired with all references in the conversation.
 This yielded a mapping between outputs and supporting evidence across providers, allowing us to also evaluate the grounding of the responses.
 More details are in Appendix~\ref{app:chat-providers}.